TinyauthTinyauth

 • An Ingress controller installed for the Ingress section.
 This documentation demonstrates using ingress-nginx, but traefik could be used as well.

-Create a namespace
+Create a Namespace

-Firstly, you will need to create a namespace for Tinyauth:
+Firstly, create a namespace for Tinyauth:

 apiVersion: v1